Survival games deserve better coverage. So we made it ourselves.

 Before buying a game, ask these questions:

 Check the developer’s history.
 You don’t have to break out the fedora and play detective, but a single click on the developer’s name can add surprising context.
-Sometimes you’ll uncover a pattern — or a past project — that tells you more about where this one’s headed.
+Sometimes you’ll uncover a pattern – or a past project – that tells you more about developer intentions & follow-through.

 (And if you’re too lazy to do THAT, follow me on Curator and read my blurbs.)